Snickerdoodle Banana Baked Donuts

 - Preheat the oven to 400°F.

 - To make the batter: In a medium bowl, add the banana and mash up with a fork.
-Add the egg and stir to combine.
-Set aside.

-- Grease the donut pans with canola oil cooking spray.
+- Grease the donut pans with avocado oil cooking spray.
+Pipe the batter into the donut pans.

 - To make the topping: In a medium bowl, add the cane sugar and cinnamon.